 The Alqueva Floating Photovoltaic project (waiting for licensing) previews the integration of solar panels in the Alqueva Hydroelectric Power Ecosystem, a pumping hydro power plant, which is one of the largest energy storage systems in the country.
 The pumping system allows the use of wind and solar power, during periods of lower consumption, to pump water from the reservoir and reuse it to produce new hydroelectric power.

 EDP's new floating solar project is aligned with regulatory changes in Portugal that open the door to hybridization and photovoltaic solar auctions, the combination of energy from multiple renewable energy sources with that from conventional power plants.

 If this project goes forward, the new floating solar panels, with 4 MW of installed power, will allow to test not only this hybridization of the floating photovoltaic with pumping water, but also, its combination with a battery system.

 The project can therefore give origin to the first Living Lab of integrated renewable energy and storage solutions to respond to the energy market of the future.
-A market that, according to the Roadmap for Carbon Neutrality 2050 - the Portuguese commitment to the goals of the Paris Agreement, will become 80% renewable, as early as 2030.
+A market that, according to the Roadmap for Carbon Neutrality 2050 - the Portuguese commitment to the goals of the Paris Agreement, 80% of the electricity consumption must be form renewable energy, as early as 2030.

 Floating Solar of the Alqueva in numbers: